royemosby/no-stories/README.md

-npm run test #hello world equivalent npm run develop #provides a server and live-rebuild environment on localhost:8080 npm run debug #runs DEBUG; uses globally installed debug package that spits out diagnostic info on the build process and any errors encountered
+npm run test #hello world equivalent npm run develop #provides a server and live-rebuild environment on localhost:8080 npm run debug #runs DEBUG; uses globally installed debug package that spits out diagnostic info on the build process and any errors encountered npm run newRecipe #creates new.md in drafts npm run newConcept #creates new.md in drafts npm run newDefinition # creates new.md in drafts.kitchen-glossary
 ```

 ## Blogging